Contributors from members of the Copper team

 It’s never a bad time to give gifts to salespeople and show your appreciation.

 Hopefully, this list gave you some gift-giving ideas for the salespeople in your life.
-Rather than wait until the holidays to make somebody’s day, think about which of the gifts above you could put in their hands sooner rather than later.
+Don't wait until the holidays — any day is the perfect occasion to say thank you.